Language-Research-Technology/language-data-commons-vocabs/ontology.md

 # Property: register

-Specifies the type of register (any of the varieties of a language that a speaker uses in a particular social context [Merriam-Webster]) of the contents of a language resource
+Specifies the type of register (any of the varieties of a language that a speaker uses in a particular social context [Merriam-Webster]) of the contents of a language resource.

 ## Values expected to be one of these types: